PQClean/PQClean/README.md

 * SPHINCS+

 ## Implementation
 For the integration of PQCleanAutomotive, the file Crypto.c in the IAV quantumSAR repository contains an example of the use of the CRYSTALS-KYBER algorithm.
+Platform_Types.h

+The library requires an H-file containing all data types of the respective hardware platform (Platform_Types.h).
+The implementation from Infineon for the AURIX microcontroller family can be used as an example here: https://github.com/Infineon/AURIX_code_examples/blob/master/code_examples/Blinky_LED_1_KIT_TC397_TFT/Libraries/iLLD/TC39B/Tricore/Cpu/Std/Platform_Types.h

 ## License
 PQCleanAutomotive includes some third party libraries or modules that are licensed differently.
 In particular: